Aervyon/ShadowScythe/README.md

 key (key type) - definition

 - token (String) - The token used to authenticate with elixi.re
-- path (String) - The path to listen to file creations in.
+- path (String or Array) - The path(s) to listen to file creations in.
 Must be absolute!
 - useSubDirs (Boolean) - Whether or not to use subdirectories.
 If ommited will default to false (dont use subdirs.)

 # This is not a official elixi.re app.